 The Quiet Beauty Solitaire features delicate cathedral shoulders and hidden rows of diamonds for sparkle and understated elegance.
 The white gold band highlights the sheet of the luminescent princess cut diamond.
 This ring is a perfect example of less being more.
 It’s also perfect for someone who follows ring trends but isn’t defined by them.

 There’s certainly nothing wrong with a classic solitaire.
 But why settle for one diamond on your engagement ring when you can have three?

-The three-stone engagement ring dials up the wow factor by adding two slightly smaller stones on either side of the center stone.
-Together, these stones represent a couple’s journey; the largest stone signifies the present, while the stones on either side represent the past and the future.
+The three-stone engagement ring impresses with two smaller stones on either side of the ring’s center gemstone.
+Together, these stones represent a couple’s journey.
+The largest gemstone signifies the present; the stones on either side represent the past and the future.

-Alternatively, the three stones may signify friendship, love, and fidelity, or stand as an eternal reminder to love, honor, and cherish one another.
+Alternatively, the three stones may signify friendship, love, and fidelity.
+They can also serve as an eternal reminder to love, honor, and cherish one another.

 No matter how you interpret their meaning, the extra sparkle on a three-stone engagement ring is a stunning addition to any hand.

 This Classic 3-Stone ring has a tapered band that features a cluster of three stunning lab created diamonds with the center stone shape of your choice.
 We love the bold look of pairing this ring with a pear-shaped diamond and lux white gold metal.